HWaruguru/Akan-Name-Generator/README.md

 #### By *Hannah Waruguru

 ## Description
-A simple application that give the user their Akan name when they enter their date of birth and their gender.
+A simple application that gives the user their Akan name when they enter their date of birth and their gender.
 Currently it supports checking for the day of the week a user was born from where it gives the user their respective Akan name

 ## Setup/Installation Requirements
 * Clone this repo to your machine